hora/ajax-and-accessibility/parts/03-web-history-accessibility.md

-  - Example: providing text alternative to non-text content, such as captions for videos, which benefits blind people but also users in public spaces (like a loud street, or a quiet library)
+  - Example: providing text alternative to non-text content, such as captions for videos, which benefits D/deaf people but also users in public spaces (like a loud street, or a quiet library)